Courtney Love: Performance

 Love has a contralto vocal range.
 According to Love, she never wanted to be a singer, but rather aspired to be a skilled guitarist: "I'm such a lazy bastard though that I never did that", she said.
 "I was always the only person with the nerve to sing, and so I got stuck with it."
 She has been regularly noted by critics for her husky vocals as well as her "banshee [-like]" screaming abilities.
 Her vocals have been compared to those of Johnny Rotten, and David Fricke of Rolling Stone described them as "lung-busting" and "a corrosive, lunatic wail".
 Upon the release of Hole's 2010 album, Nobody's Daughter, Amanda Petrusich of Pitchfork compared Love's raspy, unpolished vocals to those of Bob Dylan.
+In 2023, Rolling Stone ranked Love at number 130 on its list of the 200 Greatest Singers of All Time.

 She has played a variety of Fender guitars throughout her career, including a Jaguar and a vintage 1965 Jazzmaster; the latter was purchased by the Hard Rock Cafe and is on display in New York City.
 Between 1989 and 1991, Love primarily played a Rickenbacker 425 because she "preferred the 3/4 neck", but she destroyed the guitar onstage at a 1991 concert opening for the Smashing Pumpkins.
 In the mid-1990s, she often played a guitar made by Mercury, an obscure company that manufactured custom guitars, as well as a Univox Hi-Flier.
 Fender's Vista Venus, designed by Love in 1998, was partially inspired by Rickenbacker guitars as well as her Mercury.
 During tours after the release of Nobody's Daughter (post-2010), Love has played a Rickenbacker 360 onstage.
 Her setup has included Fender tube gear, Matchless, Ampeg, Silvertone and a solid-state 1976 Randall Commander.

 Love has referred to herself as "a shit guitar player", further commenting in a 2014 interview: "I can still write a song, but [the guitar playing] sounds like shit ...
 I used to be a good rhythm player but I am no longer dependable."
 Throughout her career, she has also garnered a reputation for unpredictable live shows.
 In the 1990s, her performances with Hole were characterized by confrontational behavior, with Love stage diving, smashing guitars or throwing them into the audience, wandering into the crowd at the end of sets, and engaging in sometimes incoherent rants.
 Critics and journalists have noted Love for her comical, often stream-of-consciousness-like stage banter.
-Music journalist Robert Hilburn wrote in 1993 that, "rather than simply scripted patter, Love’s comments between songs [have] the natural feel of someone who is sharing her immediate feelings."
+Music journalist Robert Hilburn wrote in 1993 that, "rather than simply scripted patter, Love's comments between songs [have] the natural feel of someone who is sharing her immediate feelings."
 In a review of a live performance published in 2010, it was noted that Love's onstage "one-liners [were] worthy of the Comedy Store."